J.D. Davis Player Props: Giants vs. Orioles

 - Home Runs Prop: Over/under 0.5 home runs (Over odds: +500)

 Looking to place a prop bet on J.D.
 Davis?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 J.D.
 Davis At The Plate

-- Davis leads San Francisco with 49 hits, batting .282 this season with 17 extra-base hits.
+- Davis has 50 hits, which ranks first among San Francisco hitters this season, while batting .282 with 17 extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 42nd, his on-base percentage ranks 26th, and he is 45th in the league in slugging.
+- Among qualified batters in MLB, his batting average ranks 40th, his on-base percentage ranks 24th, and he is 47th in the league in slugging.

-- He has gone deep in nine games this year (17.6%), homering in 4.4% of his trips to the plate.
+- He has gone deep in 17.3% of his games this season, and 4.3% of his chances at the plate.

-- In 31.4% of his games this year, Davis has had at least one RBI.
-He's picked up more than one in 13.7% and driven in three or more of his team's runs in five contests.
+- Davis has had at least one RBI in 30.8% of his games this year (16 of 52), with two or more RBI seven times (13.5%).
+He has also accounted for three or more of his team's runs in five contests.

-- He has scored in 37.3% of his games this year, with more than one run scored in 7.8%.
+- He has scored in 20 games this season (38.5%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.